Immersive storytelling in 360 degrees

 Read more about the Son Doong project here.

-Further exploring what Virtual Reality and 360-degree filmmaking can add to storytelling, Martin and the team at IVAR Stockholm managed to film the first ever 360-documentary from the heart of a pride of wild lions for National Geographic.
+Further exploring what Virtual Reality and 360-degree filmmaking can add to storytelling, Martin and the team at IVAR Studios managed to film the first ever 360-documentary from the heart of a pride of wild lions for National Geographic.

 Engineering everything from custom-built 360-cameras to an armored mobile camera platform, Martin and his team brought home footage that pushed the boundaries of immersive wildlife filmmaking.